Chinese Novels — Timeline, List, and Brief Introduction

 Story of Yingying or Yingying Zhuan, by Yuan Zhen (779 — 831).

 Zhang Sheng saved Yingying's family from chaos and fell in love with her at first sight at the thanks banquet.

 After his pursuit, they fell in love and kept writing to each other when he left the city to participate in the Imperial Examination.

-Sometime later, Zhang Sheng changed his mind, under the reason that Yingying was too beautiful and would mess up his head, as those beautiful women did to King Di Xin (? — 1046 BC) and King You of Zhou (795 BC — 771 BC).
+Sometime later, Zhang Sheng changed his mind because Yingying was too beautiful and would mess up his head, as those beautiful women did to King Di Xin (? — 1046 BC) and King You of Zhou (795 BC — 771 BC).

 A few years passed by, and he wanted to meet Yingying again, though they all got married to other people.

 Yingying refused and wrote a poem telling him to cherish what he had now.

 Story of Li Wa or Li Wa Zhuan, by Bai Xingjian (776 — 826).

 A young man named Zheng Sheng fell in love with a courtesan named Li Wa and spent most of his money to visit her.

 Later, when he was broken and poor, he stayed in the city where Li Wa lived instead of returning to his wealthy family.

-Li Wa found out this and was quite touching.
+Li Wa found out this and felt quite touched.
 She bought herself out and stopped all her business, rented a house to live with him, and supported him in preparing for the Imperial Examination.

 A year later, Zheng Sheng got a great score and a political position in the government.
-Li Wa planned to leave him, for their huge social status differences.
+Li Wa planned to leave him because of their substantial social status differences.

-But Zheng Sheng begged her to stay and insisted to marry her.
+But Zheng Sheng begged her to stay and insisted on marrying her.

 Their relationship was later accepted and blessed by his good family, and they finally got their happy ending.